olivierbJAVA/OC-DA_JAVA-P5-SafetyNet/README.md

 Then you can import and run the application from your favorite IDE.

-### API Documentation

-The API Documentation is available at the following URL : <http://localhost:8080/swagger-ui.html>

 ### Features
 The following Endpoints are implemented :